 A word of caution – don’t fall in love with one credit card!
 Instead, spread your purchases over several cards to keep your individual card utilization factor low.
 And try to not charge above 25% of your credit line – super scorers keep utilization in the single digits.

 You could also take out a passbook savings loan, especially if you are light in the credit mix department.
 While this only accounts for 10% of your overall score, it helps creditors to see that you can handle both fixed and variable payments.
 People with thinner files can certainly benefit from this practice.

-I like passbook savings loans because they use your own money and you don’t have to worry about accumulating debt.
+Passbook savings loans enable you to use your own money so you don’t have to worry about accumulating debt.
 Just be sure that the loan will be reported to the credit bureaus.
-If so, these are win-win propositions in my book.
+If so, it’s a win-win proposition.

-I don’t know how soon “as soon as possible” is to you, but I recommend that anyone looking to secure funding for a major purchase to give themselves three to six months to clean up their credit reports first.
-And it goes without saying – but I’m going to say it anyway – during that time keep doing what you’ve been doing as far as keeping your utilization low and paying your bills on time, as agreed, every single time.
+Anyone looking to secure funding for a major purchase should give themselves three to six months to clean up their credit reports first.
+And during that time just keep doing what you’ve been doing as far as keeping your utilization low and paying your bills on time, as agreed, every single time.

 Also, remember to keep track of your score and don’t be discouraged if it takes longer than you’d like to climb.
 You will get there.